 Chaos ensues, including a flying watermelon, a couple of stoners in an AC/DC van, and a few unlucky motorists being dumped into the water below.

-Not a bad start.
+Not an inauspicious start.

 We also meet newlyweds Curt (John Short) and Connie (Yeardley Smith).
-Connie is, well, let’s just say “high-strung,” though it is fun to hear Lisa Simpson say “fuck” and “shit.”
-Hey, I’m a kid at heart.
+Connie is, well, let’s just say high-strung, though it is fun to hear Lisa Simpson say fuck and shit.

 We Made You!

 King—who adapted his short story Trucks for the screenplay—doesn’t hold this film in high regard.
 While I know full well the tendency of being your own worst critic, I still think it’s a shame.
-While it’s not without flaw, Maximum Overdrive is a hell of a lot of fun.
+While it’s not without flaws, Maximum Overdrive is a hell of a lot of fun.

 No, the writing isn’t great.
 The dialogue is stilted.
 The acting is all over the place.
 As the great Rick James said, cocaine is a hell of a drug.
 Still, despite all of its flaws, Maximum Overdrive works.
-It’s a movie that you can watch with your mind wholly disengaged.
+It’s a movie that you can watch with your mind disengaged.

 A perfect example of this is the ice cream truck that stalks Deke.
 What song is jingling through its loudspeaker?
 King of the Road.
 Priceless.

 If you haven’t seen it, do yourself a favor and check it out.
-Still not sold?
-Take a look at the trailer: